Inflammatory Bowel Disease Medication

 Class Summary

-Proton pump inhibitors inhibit gastric acid secretion by inhibition of the H+ -K+ -ATPase enzyme system in the gastric parietal cells.
-Used in cases of severe esophagitis and in patients whose disease is not responsive to H2-antagonist therapy.
+Proton pump inhibitors (PPIs) reduce gastric acid secretion by inhibition of the H+ -K+ -ATPase enzyme system in the gastric parietal cells.
+These agents are used in patients with severe esophagitis and in patients whose disease is not responsive to H2-antagonist therapy.

 Omeprazole (Prilosec)